ministryofjustice/security-guidance/docs/secure-disposal-of-it-physical-and-on-premise.md

 # Secure disposal of IT - physical and on-premise

-This document is the Ministry of Justice \(MoJ\) guidance covering disposal of physical and on-premise media and data.
-It is intended to ensure that the confidentiality and integrity of MoJ data is maintained when physical hardware is decommissioned.
+This document is the guidance covering disposal of physical and on-premise media and data.
+It is intended to ensure that the confidentiality and integrity of data is maintained when physical hardware is decommissioned.

 **Parent topic:** [Secure disposal of IT equipment](secure-disposal-of-it-equipment.md)